GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

 split them into groups called Folders.
 A Document can contain any number of folders.
 Using scripts you can create a composite KML file using the **-K**, **-O** options just like you do with GMT plots.
 See **-T** for switching between folders and documents.
+The gmt_shell_scripts.sh contains function gmt_build_kmz that can assist in building a KMZ file from any number of KML files (and optionally images they may refer to).

 Kml Hierarchy
 -------------